Alzheimer's is a type of dementia that affects memory, thinking and behavior. Symptoms eventually grow severe enough to interfere with daily tasks.

-- Alzheimer's is the most common cause of dementia, a general term for memory loss and other cognitive abilities serious enough to interfere with daily life.
-Alzheimer's disease accounts for 60 percent to 80 percent of dementia cases.
+Alzheimer's is the most common cause of dementia, a general term for memory loss and other cognitive abilities serious enough to interfere with daily life.
+Alzheimer's disease accounts for 60-80% of dementia cases.

-Learn more: What Is Dementia, Research and Progress
+Learn more: What is the Difference Between Dementia and Alzheimer's?, What is Dementia, Research and Progress

-- Alzheimer's is not a normal part of aging.
+Alzheimer's is not a normal part of aging.
 The greatest known risk factor is increasing age, and the majority of people with Alzheimer's are 65 and older.
-But Alzheimer's is not just a disease of old age.
-Approximately 200,000 Americans under the age of 65 have younger-onset Alzheimer’s disease (also known as early-onset Alzheimer’s).
+Alzheimer’s disease is considered to be younger-onset Alzheimer’s if it affects a person under 65.
+Younger-onset can also be referred to as early-onset Alzheimer’s.
+People with younger-onset Alzheimer’s can be in the early, middle or late stage of the disease.

 Learn more: Younger/Early-Onset Alzheimer's, Risk Factors

-- Alzheimer's worsens over time.
+Alzheimer's worsens over time.
 Alzheimer's is a progressive disease, where dementia symptoms gradually worsen over a number of years.
 In its early stages, memory loss is mild, but with late-stage Alzheimer's, individuals lose the ability to carry on a conversation and respond to their environment.
-Alzheimer's is the sixth leading cause of death in the United States.
-On average, a person with Alzheimer's lives four to eight years after diagnosis, but can live as long as 20 years, depending on other factors.
+On average, a person with Alzheimer's lives 4 to 8 years after diagnosis but can live as long as 20 years, depending on other factors.

 Learn more: 10 Warning Signs, Stages of Alzheimer's Disease

-- Alzheimer's has no current cure, but treatments for symptoms are available and research continues.
-Although current Alzheimer's treatments cannot stop Alzheimer's from progressing, they can temporarily slow the worsening of dementia symptoms and improve quality of life for those with Alzheimer's and their caregivers.
-Today, there is a worldwide effort under way to find better ways to treat the disease, delay its onset, and prevent it from developing.
+Alzheimer's has no cure, but two treatments — aducanumab (Aduhelm®) and lecanemab (Leqembi®) — demonstrate that removing beta-amyloid, one of the hallmarks of Alzheimer’s disease, from the brain reduces cognitive and functional decline in people living with early Alzheimer’s.
+(Aducanumab will be discontinued on Nov.
+1, 2024.
+Please connect with your provider on treatment options.)
+Other treatments can temporarily slow the worsening of dementia symptoms and improve quality of life for those with Alzheimer's and their caregivers.
+Today, there is a worldwide effort underway to find better ways to treat the disease, delay its onset and prevent it from developing.

 Learn more: Treatments, Treatment Horizon, Prevention, Clinical Trials